jhonadc/family-tree-project/README.md

+This project aims to enable family members to safely share, via the internet and cloud storage, digitalized memories (photos, texts, small videos) with other family members for generations to come, in a easy to use interface.

 INDEX
-- URL
+- PART 0 - WEBSITE URL
 - PART I - INSTALLATION INSTRUCTIONS
+- PART II - TECHNICAL INFORMATION AND FLASK MVC PATTERN
-- PART II - PROJECT DOCUMENTATION
+- PART III - PROJECT DOCUMENTATION
   -About
   -Technology
   -Updates